TheFatalHalfInch/packer-minecraftserver/Readme.md

     - Allow 25565:TCP through firewall
     - Make backup script executable
     - Change ownership of minecraft home directory to minecraft service account
+- Convert the completed server build to a vSphere template for speedy deployments later on

 ## Server backup behavior